symfony/symfony-docs/reference/forms/types/enum.rst

 these values as ``<input type="checkbox">`` or ``<input type="radio">``.

 The label displayed in the ``<option>`` elements of the ``<select>`` is the enum name.
-PHP defines some strict rules for these names (e.g. they can't contain dots or spaces).
+PHP defines some strict rules for these names (e.g. they cannot contain dots or spaces).
 If you need more flexibility for these labels, use the ``choice_label`` option and define a function that returns the custom label::